harold-js/harold-website/src/docs/recipes.md

 ## Posts JSON data

-By default, you have access to JSON data with all posts.
-It is useful when you want to do something dynamic using JavaScript.
-For example, 'load more' functionality or search.
-The search system is implemented already in the default template.
+By default, you have access to JSON data for all posts.
+It is useful when you want to do something dynamic with JavaScript, such as "load more" functionality or search.
+Some ready templates already include a search implementation.
 Here is an example:

 **Note:** For nested posts, the `fileName` field includes the relative path from the posts root.
 For example:
 - Root-level post: `"fileName": "example1.html"`